usesummit/models/README.md

 If you're wondering why SEL exists at all, [this page does a good job of explaining](https://summit.readme.io/docs/what-it-is-why).

-## How model files are organized
-Since models are often shaped with a specific data source in mind (ex. a CRM, a billing processor), models are organized around the data source, if one exists, for example `hubspot`.
-Models that work with a variety of data sources and generic file formats like CSV are stored under `agnostic`.

 ## How SEL models work & limitations

+### What really is SEL?
+Summit Event Language (SEL) is an abstraction layer on Python that removes a lot of the heavy-lifting, which has stripped a lot of the joy out of rapidly coding something that creates value.
+GPT doesn't make this benefit obsolete, because GPT can also generate SEL, which is more compact, faster to generate than its general-purpose counterparts.

 ### Orientation
-What you see in Summit when you build and host an app is an interface (canvas-based IDE) to create and connect events, define their recurring patterns, and insert SEL expressions to run when they execute.
+What you see in Summit when you build and host a model is an interface (canvas-based IDE) to create and connect the expressions of a model ("events").

 The documentation for the full library of SEL expressions (event types, conditionals, constants, etc.) can be found at https://summit.readme.io/docs.